sibaku/sibaku.github.io/_posts/2017-04-08-derivation-view-factor-partially-visible.md

 tags: [cg, computer-graphics, view-factor, radiosity, graphics]
 ---

-This post is a continuation of the last one.
+This post is a continuation of the last one {{ site.baseurl }}{% post_url 2017-04-08-derivation-view-factor-fully-visible %}.
 We want to compute the view factor of a disk and an oriented differential area located along the disk's normal.
 Before, we assumed all of the disk to be visible from our surface.
 But if our surface is rotated enough, the infinite plane it lies on intersects the disk.
 The cut off part is then behind the surface, so there is no radiation transfer.
 We will now handle that case.
 As before, we will derive the formula given in <a href="http://www.thermalradiation.net/sectionb/B-13.html" target="_blank">http://www.thermalradiation.net/sectionb/B-13.html</a>.
 First a sketch of the updated setup:

 ![Basic setup]({{ site.url }}/assets/formfactors/setupmore.png)